segmentio/segment-docs/src/connections/destinations/catalog/actions-salesforce/index.md

 > info ""
 > The Salesforce (Actions) destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.

-> success ""
+> success "Good to know"
-> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Salesforce destination.
+> This page is about the [Actions-framework](/docs/connections/destinations/actions/) Salesforce destination.
 There's also a page about the [non-Actions Salesforce destination](/docs/connections/destinations/catalog/salesforce/).
 Both of these destinations receive data _from_ Segment.

 ## Benefits of Salesforce (Actions) Destination vs Salesforce Destination Classic